Conway County, AR Violent Crime Rates and Maps

 • In Benton County, AR, crime costs $261 per person, which is $102 less than in Conway County

-The table below shows the total cost of crime to the residents of Conway County for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Conway County, with the projected cost per resident.

 Crime